-In addition, there is now Law No. 17 of 2013 on Societal Organizations (Organisasi Kemasyarakatan) replacing Law No. 8 of 1985 on Societal Organizations.
+In 2013, Law No. 17 of 2013 on Societal Organizations (Organisasi Kemasyarakatan), known as the “Ormas Law,” replaced Law No. 8 of 1985 on Societal Organizations.
 Law No. 17 was enacted on July 22, 2013 and is intended to reinforce the role of the Ministry of Home Affairs to control CSOs, as this role was weakening after 1998.
-This Law regulates “all organizations founded and formed by the society voluntarily on the basis of shared aspiration, will, needs, interest, activity and purposes in order to participate in the development with the intention to achieve the objective of the Unitary State of the Republic of Indonesia based on the Pancasila” (Article 1).
+The Ormas Law regulates “all organizations founded and formed by the society voluntarily on the basis of shared aspiration, will, needs, interest, activity and purposes in order to participate in the development with the intention to achieve the objective of the Unitary State of the Republic of Indonesia based on the Pancasila” (Article 1).
 Both Foundations and Associations fall under the category of “societal organizations with legal entity status,” while all other CSOs are categorized as societal organizations without legal entity status.”
-Law No. 17 of 2013 then stipulates a set of obligations and prohibitions for societal organizations, such as prohibition from propagating an ideology that conflicts with state principles (Pancasila) and from conducting activities that disrupt public order and well-being.
+The Ormas Law then stipulates a set of obligations and prohibitions for societal organizations, such as prohibition from propagating an ideology that conflicts with state principles (Pancasila) and from conducting activities that disrupt public order and well-being.
 Violations of such provisions might lead to the dissolution of the CSO.
 Furthermore, this Law provides discriminatory and excessive bureaucratic controls over international CSOs.

 Two petitions were made by CSOs to the Constitutional Court to review the law in the fall of 2013.
 Both cases were decided on December 23, 2014.
 The Court ruled that the law is not too excessive in nature in light of Article 28J of the Constitution.
 However, some provisions in the Law would harm the principle of freedom of association.
 They include provisions regarding: